Rebecca Napier: Departure

 On 11 October 2010, it was announced that Hall had quit Neighbours.
 Hall explained that after nearly four years, she felt it was time to move and find new challenges.
 Hall said it was a difficult decision to leave, but she had "burnt out" and found it hard to parent her daughter and be in Neighbours at the same time.
 The actress revealed that the producers were not too happy about her leaving.
 Hall confirmed that Rebecca would not be killed off, as she did not want to lose the opportunity to come back.
 She added "I think my character has come a long way and has had some pretty crazy stuff happen to her, but it was time to move on."
+Hall filmed her final scenes on 8 December 2010 with her former husband and daughter watching on.

-Towards the end of Rebecca's time in Erinsborough, her relationship with Paul deteriorated to a point where Rebecca needed to leave town and start over.
-To facilitate Rebecca's departure, Natalie Blair and David Hoflin reprised their roles of Carmella Cammeniti and Oliver Barnes, who return to Erinsborough to help Rebecca "in her time of need".
+Towards the end of Rebecca's time in Erinsborough, her relationship with Paul deteriorates to a point where Rebecca needs to leave town and start over.
+To help facilitate Rebecca's departure, Natalie Blair and David Hoflin reprised their roles of Carmella Cammeniti and Oliver Barnes, who return to Erinsborough to help Rebecca "in her time of need".
 Blair said "They all have a history with Paul Robinson, and so they come back to protect Rebecca and watch out for her best interests."
 Rebecca's exit storyline also saw her confide in Susan Kennedy (Jackie Woodburne) about almost killing Paul, leaving her "a huge mess" to sort out.
 Rebecca departed in March 2011.